kyma-project/community/concepts/eventing-code-guidelines.md

 <details>
 	<summary>Do</summary>

-In this example `WithServiceAfter` is used as an argument to `NewAPIRule`.
+In the following example, `WithServiceAfter` is used as an argument to `NewAPIRule`.

 ```go
 func WithServiceAfter(name, host string) APIRuleOption {